 The vast majority of those press releases and invitations disappear into the bin after reading them.
 Simply because there are too many of them and we don't have the time and money to provide the requested attention.
 In very exceptional cases, when it concerns real news, we do follow them up.

-In a few cases, if an author feels like it, he will come along on his own initiative, read that book, listen to that CD, and publish an article about it on his own time.
+In a few cases, if an author feels like it, he will come by on his own initiative, read that book, listen to that CD, and publish an article about it on his own time.
 That is more the exception than the rule.

 Reviewing is not a core business for Culture Press.
 We focus mainly on what is going on behind the scenes, what power relations are going on and who is handling taxpayers' money in what way.
 We follow the money in the sector.
 This can be done partly from behind the desk, partly through normal dealings with the field.
 That too costs money, but thanks to members' dues, we can basically do that well cover.